MedourMehdi/Splay_Plugins/README.md

 Pass the sound file as argument to splay: it will search in his "./plugins" directory for an executable named play"sound extension".prg.

-For testing or using these plugins you should rename them as playmp4.prg, playm4u, playmp3 etc... and place them in the plugin directory.
+For testing or using these plugins you should rename them as playmp4.prg, playm4u.prg, playmp3.prg ... and place them in the plugin directory.

 ## Benchmark